 The SNMP agent in the switch has the ability to send traps to the management station.
 It is not required that the management station request them.
 Traps are messages alerting the SNMP manager to a condition on the network.
-A trap message is sent via a PDU issued from the switch's network management agent.
+A trap message is sent through a PDU issued from the switch's network management agent.
 It is sent to alert the management station to some event or condition on the switch.

 Traps can indicate improper user authentication, restarts, the loss of a connection, or other significant events.
 You can configure the switch so that traps are forwarded to or suppressed from transmission to the management station under different circumstances.
+A trap informs the management station when the switch configuration is saved using CLI/SNMP/WEB.